cbcrg/tcoffee/docs/tcoffee_reference.rst

    *Default: -in=Mlalign_id_pair,Mclustalw_pair*

-.. warning:: Note: -in can be replaced with the combined usage of -aln, iprofile, .pdb, .lib, -method.
+.. note:: Note: -in can be replaced with the combined usage of -aln, iprofile, .pdb, .lib, -method.

    *See the box for an explanation of the -in flag.
 The following argument passed via -in*